mbeckh/cmake-utils/README.md

 -   CMake v3.20 or newer.

+-   clang 13.0.0 or newer is required for precompiled header analysis.
+Set environment variable `clang_ROOT` to folder path if not found automatically.

--   clang-tidy executable v11 or newer.
+-   clang-tidy 11.0.0 or newer.
 Set environment variable `clang-tidy_ROOT` to folder path if not found automatically.

--   include-what-you-use executable v0.15 or newer.
+-   include-what-you-use executable 0.15 or newer.
 Set environment variable `include-what-you-use_ROOT` to folder path if not found automatically. `iwyu_tool.py` is expected in the same path as well as the configuration file `stl.c.headers.imp`.